prakharm1/w207_project4/README.md

 |simran| Folder | This folder is Simran's data playground and could be visited to see the exploration Alice did during the project| Simran's data exploration|
 |srishti| Folder | This folder is Srishti's data playground and could be visited to see the exploration Alice did during the project| Srishti's data exploration|

 As mentioned in the above section, our final model resides in the **final_model** folder in the notebook named **RAOP_Combined_Notebook_Final.ipynb**.

+Originally we had 4040 rows of training data.
+We divided that in 90/10 ratio between training and validation.
 In terms of feature engineering, we did the following:

 1. Simpale text and non-text features (e.g. length, number of posts, number of sub-reddits, posting time, punctuation usage etc.)
 2. Topic probability matrix using Non-negative matrix factorization for unigarms (10 latent topics) and bi-grams (5 latent topics)